Why Can One Pledge to Tell the Truth “under God” (or Affirm) in Court?

 Religious objectors like Quakers have long been allowed to affirm without a Bible; they’re now joined by increasing numbers of Jews, Muslims, atheists and others.

 In 1961, the U.S. Supreme Court overturned a Maryland law requiring notaries public to swear that they believed in God.
 In 1991, a federal appeals court ruled that it was unconstitutional for a judge to compel an atheist prospective juror to either swear or affirm, since either oath could be viewed as essentially religious.
 Today, while mandating that witnesses swear an oath of some sort, federal and most state rules of evidence do not require any mention of God.”Jan.
 21, 1999 - John Ruch

 Steven Epstein, JD, Assistant Professor of Leagal Writing at the University of Illinois, explained in his Dec.
 1996 Columbia Law Review article, “Rethinking the Constitutionality of Ceremonial Deism”:

-which are not specifically designed to accomodate the free religious exercise of a particular group of citizens; and
+- which are not specifically designed to accommodate the free religious exercise of a particular group of citizens; and

 - which, as of this date, are deeply rooted in the nation’s history and traditions…

 Under English common law, no one but a believer in God and in a future state of rewards and punishments could serve on a jury or testify as a witness… This is the courtroom atmosphere American inherited.
 Consequently, in certain places in early America the privilege of serving as a witness or on a jury was expressly restricted to Christians… Oaths on the Bible are still standard fare in American courtrooms today; witnesses, grand jurors, prospective petit jurors, and interpreters are all asked to swear to tell the truth, ‘so help me God.'”Dec.
 1996 - Steven Epstein, JD